mpwhit14/epig-writing/Writing/inscriptionguide.md

 ##How to read an inscription

 At first glance, most Latin inscriptions can be somewhat overwhelming.
 There is no punctuation, little spacing between words, and they are full of abbreviations as short as one letter.
-The text does not seem like Latin or really any language at all!
+The text does not seem like Latin or really any language at all.
 However, after some close examination, we may discover that the inscriptions are not as difficult to read as we thought they were.
 There are many clues that can help us not only read the text, but also find out more about the artifact.

 The first step when dealing with an inscription is to determine what kind of inscription it is.
 Does it dedicate a monument?
 Is it an epitaph?
 Graffiti?
 What is the purpose of the inscription?
 This collection includes inscriptions in two main categories, which are: